SharePoint planning guide

 |Do we need multi-language support?

-The Multilingual User Interface (MUI) feature allows users to view sites or web pages in a language other than the default set on the site or site collection.
+The Multilingual User Interface (MUI) feature allows users to view sites or web pages in a language other than the default set on the site.
 The MUI feature is not a translation tool; it just changes the display language for certain default interface elements.
 For more info about multilingual sites, see Introduction to multilingual features.

-When you think about how to structure and govern your site collections, consider the answers to these questions.
+When you think about how to structure and govern your sites, consider the answers to these questions.

 |If you want to achieve this:||Ask this:|